 Students apply to the Nonfiction Writing Honors Program in the second semester of their junior year at the latest.
 Interested students should already have made contact with at least one member of the Nonfiction Writing faculty and should meet with the Honors Advisor to discuss their proposed project.

-Students in the Nonfiction Writing Honors Program take two additional courses beyond the eleven courses required by the Nonfiction Writing Track -- ENGL 1993 Honors Seminar in Nonfiction Writing (with the Honors Advisor) and ENGL 1994 Senior Honors Thesis in Nonfiction Writing; the Honors track will bring to thirteen the total number of required courses.
+Students in the Nonfiction Writing Honors Program take two additional courses beyond the ten courses required by the Nonfiction Writing Track -- ENGL 1993 Honors Seminar in Nonfiction Writing (with the Honors Advisor) and ENGL 1994 Senior Honors Thesis in Nonfiction Writing; the Honors track will bring to twelve the total number of required courses.
 The ENGL 1993 grade option must be S/NC; ENGL 1994 must be taken for a grade.
 Honors candidates should discuss their proposed course of study with the faculty member they choose to direct their thesis.

 Honors candidates must continue to receive more As than Bs in courses taken as part of the concentration.
 Courses completed with a grade of C will not count toward an Honors concentration.
-A student who receives a "C" after admission to Nonfiction Honors and wishes to continue in the program must complete an additional course in a comparable subject area, with a grade better than C.
+A student who receives a "C" after admission to Nonfiction Honors and wishes to continue in the program must complete an additional course in a comparable subject area, with a grade higher than C.

 The Honors Thesis